IUS-CS/BearsOnUnicycles/README.md

 #### Spritesheets:
 - All spritesheets were used as test characters and were used from Diego Sanches, a graphic designer who designed these sprite for Superinteressante, a Brazilian magazine.
 Diego's work can be found at: diegosanches.com

+#### Music loops
+- All game music loops were aquired from OpenGameArt.org.
+The tracks we used (5 Chiptunes (Action)) were written by Juhani Junkala